Jlorj/Personal-Data-Science-Projects/README.md

 # Personal-Data-Science-Projects
+Hi there!
+Welcome to my Data Science Repository!

-Spending some of my free time praticising my Data Science Skills!
+I post some of my mini Data Science Projects when I have spare time to do so.

+This repository is still a work-in-progress so don't mind the informalities here!